DevOpsPlatform/Intro/QuestionsAndAnswers.md

             agent any
       }

 Above script also will NOT work.
-Therefore, minimum 'agent' and 'stages' section are required to satrt executing the pipeline script.
+Therefore, minimum 'agent' and 'stages' sections are required to satrt executing the pipeline script.

 *Example-2*: